1991 European Super Cup: Aftermath

 Both Manchester United and Red Star Belgrade earned an estimated £200,000 from the match, primarily from the television broadcast rights.
-Manchester United won their first and, as of 2021, only European Super Cup; they later lost the 1999, 2008 and 2017 Super Cups.
+Manchester United won their first and, as of 2024, only European Super Cup; they later lost the 1999, 2008 and 2017 Super Cups.

 Recalling the match later, Pančev said that although United had a good team, he felt that Red Star Belgrade were unlucky not to win.
 Ferguson, who was full of praise for the Red Star team, said: "They certainly have the talent and the imagination to do well and I think they are coming good at the right time."
 The Red Star Belgrade team continued to be dismantled; within two years, almost all of their European Cup-winning side had left the club.
 According to Aspey, "an era had ended before it had even begun."
 Red Star have not appeared in the European Super Cup since.

+It would however be a month later in December, Red Star's team would stay together long enough to complete in the 1991 Intercontinental Cup, winning the match 3–0 over Colo-Colo of Chile and thus becoming official FIFA World Champions.
+This is their last non-domestic honour to date as of 2024 and only ever appearance in an Intercontinental competition.